USS Harder (SS-257): Second war patrol

 Harder began her second war patrol 24 August 1943 from Pearl Harbor, and after touching at Midway Island, she again headed for the Japanese coast.
 While patrolling off Honshū on 9 September, she attacked and sank Koyo Maru and later that night ran by an escort ship at a range of 1200 yards without being detected.
-Two days later the submarine encountered a convoy.
+Two days later, the boat encountered a convoy.
 After running ahead to improve her firing position, she sank the cargo ship Yoko Maru with a spread of three torpedoes.
-Continuing her patrol, Harder sighted two more ships on 13 September but was forced down by enemy planes while firing torpedoes.
+Continuing her patrol, Harder sighted two more ships on 13 September, but was forced down by enemy planes while firing torpedoes.
 Escorts then kept the submarine down with a severe depth charge attack that lasted over two days and almost exhausted her batteries.
 After evading the Japanese ships, Harder detected her next target on 19 September; a torpedo sent Kachisan Maru to the bottom almost immediately.
 Though running in bad weather, Harder continued to find targets.
 On 23 September she sank the 4,500-ton freighter Kowa Maru and the 5,800-ton tanker Daishin Maru, off Nagoya Bay.
 Her torpedoes expended, Harder turned eastward on 28 September.
 After shooting up two armed trawlers on 29 September, she touched Midway on 4 October and arrived at Pearl Harbor four days later.

 Third war patrol

 For her third war patrol Harder teamed with and to form a coordinated and hence more effective attack group known as a wolfpack.
 Departing on 30 October 1943 for the Mariana Islands, Harder encountered a target on 12 November.
 Promptly dispatching this one, she surfaced and sighted a trawler escort damaged by the explosion of one of her depth charges.
 Submerging again until sunset, the submarine then surfaced under the cover of darkness and sank the damaged ship with gunfire, then turned toward Saipan in search of new targets.
-Sighting three Marus (merchant ships) on 19 November, she radioed her companion vessels and closed for an attack.
+Sighting three maru (merchant) ships on 19 November, she radioed her companion vessels and closed for an attack.
 After passing close by an escorting destroyer, Harder fired six torpedoes at two of the cargo ships, sinking Udo Maru.
 As depth charges began to fall, she pressed the attack; two more torpedoes finished Hokko Maru.
 Harder climbed to periscope depth after nightfall to finish off the third maru, the 6,000-ton Nikkō Maru.
-Shortly before midnight, she fired several more torpedoes at it, but the Japanese ship stubbornly refused to sink.
+Shortly before midnight, she fired several more torpedoes at the ship, but the Japanese ship stubbornly refused to sink.
 A doomed, enemy crew kept the cargo ship afloat until Harder had expended all torpedoes, many of which ran erratically.
 Rough weather the next day finally sank the damaged target.
 Harder returned to Pearl Harbor on 30 November, then sailed to the Mare Island Naval Shipyard for overhaul.